The Three Best Ways to Use Ginger

 - Making salad dressings.

-Ginger has proven to be a powerful natural anti-inflammatory, capable of relieving different types of pain associated with inflammation.
-It contains antioxidants, necessary for fighting free radicals and preventing disease.
+This root has proven to be a powerful natural anti-inflammatory agent that’s capable of relieving different types of pain associated with inflammation.
+Plus, it contains antioxidants that are necessary for fighting free radicals and preventing disease.

 Ginger’s properties help reinforce the immune system by increasing the production of white blood cells and creating a protective barrier against microorganisms that can affect your health.